be-bold/terraform-aws-account-lookup/README.md

 * Get mapping of **account id => account name** and vice versa (with or without root account)
 * Get mapping **account id => account tags** (with or without root account)
 * Get mapping **account name => account tags** (with or without root account)
+* Query accounts and retrieve all data (account id, account name and tags)
+  * Include or exclude management account
   * Group accounts by tags (with or without root account)
+  * Set include filter
+  * Set exclude filter

 ## Prerequisites